akcCode/Aspen-Koreny-CS499-Portfolio/code-review.md

-## Code Review – CS 499 Milestone One
+## Code Review – CS-499 Milestone One

 For CS 499, I conducted a peer-style code review of my **Grazioso Salvare Animal Rescue Dashboard**, originally developed in CS 340 Client/Server Development.
 This artifact is a Python-based Dash application connected to a MongoDB database containing animal shelter data from the Austin, Texas area.